kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/CreatingLakehouseReport.md

 ### Step 4

 We are now ready to connect to our Lakehouse.
-Select **Get data -> more -> Microsoft Fabric -> Lakehouse.** If the PowerBI is signed in correctly you should be able to see the Warehouse load from OneLake
+Select **Get data -> more -> Microsoft Fabric -> Lakehouse.** If the PowerBI is signed in correctly you should be able to see the Lakehouse load from OneLake
 > :bulb: **Tip:** In our example we have selected the warehouse name **'RetailTestlakehouse'**.

 > :warning: **Warning:** Do not Connect before selecting SQL Endpoint.